csk3/csk3.github.io/_posts/2023-07-12-post-bibliography.md

 ---
 layout: post
-title: a post with bibliography
+title: Adjusting the angle of the sample with Hx and Hz field
-date: 2023-07-12 09:56:00-0400
+date: 2023-09-10 13:20:00-0300
-description: an example of a blog post with bibliography
+description: A systematic way to adjust the angle of the sample
 tags: formatting bib
-categories: sample-posts
+categories: Method
 giscus_comments: true
 related_posts: false
-related_publications: einstein1950meaning, einstein1905movement
+featured: true
 ---

-This post shows how to add bibliography to simple blog posts.
-If you would like something more academic, check the [distill style post]({% post_url 2018-12-22-distill %}).
+# Adjusting the angle of the sample with Hx and Hz field

+An easy way to adjust the sample in the magnetic field